Talk About ChemTalks

 113_chemtalks_basel_20240925Timur Madzhidov

-Timur Madzhidov of Elsevier presented work that his company did in collaboration with Janssen.
-They built an ML-optimized Reaxys flat file as an extension of the Reaxys Flat File (RFF) to support AI and ML initiatives.
+Timur Madzhidov of Elsevier described how he and his co-workers built an ML-optimized Reaxys flat file as an extension of the Reaxys Flat File (RFF) to support AI and ML initiatives.
 Standardization for ML applications might be different from that used for data representation.
 Data representation differs in databases, “chemical beauty”, and cheminformatics software capabilities.
 Using the RFF, the team were able to reduce the time spent on data preparation by 80-90%.
 Fifteen percent more reactions were ready to use with ML/AI models and the models were improved due to a larger modeling dataset and greater homogeneity of data.
+Following this project, Elsevier collaborated with Janssen in prediction of reaction success and data curation was a prerequisite for successful modeling.

 135_chemtalks_basel_20240925 (2)